IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Shardul Thakur has taken a solitary wicket in two ODI innings against Sri Lanka.
+Kuldeep Yadav has 18 wickets at an average of 21.33 and a strike rate of 27.38 in nine ODI innings against Sri Lanka.

 -